Kunja Guth: A village in Dhauladevi Almora – Glorious Uttarakhand

 Check out the list of things you can seek in this village and take a halt from your busy schedule.

-Hiking: Though you can hike the whole kunja guth village but near Kunja Guth village you can also be granted access by an uphill hike of 3 kms through beautiful pine forests from Jageshwar Dham Temples.
+Hiking: Though you can hike the whole kunja Guth village near Kunja Guth village you can also be granted access by an uphill hike of 3 km through beautiful pine forests from Jageshwar Dham Temples.
 People can also enjoy an epic view of Himalayan peaks that can be seen from Vriddha Jageshwar & Jhandi Top.

 Trekking: People can Trek in Kunja Guth enjoying the flora and fauna of the village.
 Arrange your trip in the most adventurous manner where after tracking you can further move to nearby places like Vridha Jageshwar etc with our local chaperon.